vectordotdev/vector/docs/about/guarantees.md

 ## Best Effort Delivery

 "Best effort" delivery has no guarantees and means that Vector will make a best effort to deliver each event.
-This means it is possible for the occassional event to not be lost.
+This means it is possible for the occasional event to not be lost.

 ## FAQs